jb753/compflow/README.md

 * Add test for invalid values of inversion quantities.
 * Add test for compatibility of output shape.
 * Sort out packaging so that NumPy gets installed automatically.
+* Consider un-vectorising the newton solver in native implementation.

 James Brind
 Feb 2021